+Com- Description Venponent in dor

+2.15 use

-Com- Ports Description Ven- ро- in nent use findface - Con- Service that serves as a gateway to the FindFace core.
-Provides interaction between the Ntechmulti- fig- FindFace core and the web interface, the system functioning as a whole, HTTP and web Lab legacy urable e socket, object monitoring, event notifications, episodes, webhooks, object clusterization, and counters. own defindface - n/a Internal services that assist findface-multi-legacy.
+findface- Con- Service that serves as a gateway to the FindFace core.
+Provides interaction between the Ntech

+multi- fig- FindFace core and the web interface, the system functioning as a whole, HTTP and web Lab

+legacy urabl e socket, object monitoring, event notifications, episodes, webhooks, object clusterization, own

+and counters. defindface- n/a Internal services that assist findface-multi-legacy.
 The findface-multi-audit ploymulti- service is created for the future.
-It will become full-fledged in the upcom- ment pause findface 9012 ing versions.
-As for now, it partly duplicates the findface-multi-legacy functionality.
-Use findface-multi-legacy to work with it.
-The multi- - 8012, 8013. • audit 8013. - findface ment, and management of fole based model of accesses. multi- 8023 identity s provider findface onvif- discover y findface - Con- Main web interface used to interact with FindFace Multi.
-Based on the Django framework. multi- fig- Allows you to work with object recognition events, search for objects, manage cameras, ui urable e users, records, watch lists, collect real-time statistics, and many more.
+It will become full-fledged in the upcom- ment

+pause ing versions.
+As for now, it partly duplicates the findface-multi-legacy

+findface- 8012, · · · · · · · · · · · · · · · · · · ·

+multi- 8013, · · · · · · · · · · · · · · · · · · ·

+audit 8014 management, and management of role-based model of accesses.

+findface- 8022,

+multi- 8023,

+identity- 8024

+provider

+findface- n/a

+onvif-

+discovery

+findface- n/a Runs single-instance-services, such as synchronization of cameras with the

+multi- findface-video-manager, clustering and other single-instance-services.

+legacy-

+singleton -

+services

+findface- n/a Services that run database migration, create galleries and make other settings.

+multi-

+identity-

+provider-

+migrate

+findface- n/a

+multi-

+legacy-

+migrate ,

+findface- n/a Checks container's health on startup.
+Expects the containers to be "healthy" before start-

+multi- ing a UI.

+healthche

+findface- n/a A part of the findface-multi-legacy functionality, detached into a separate service.

+multi- It serves for the FindFace Multi data clean up (except for the VMS video archives clean

+cleaner , up).

+findface- n/a A part of the findface-multi-legacy functionality, detached into a separate service.

+multi- It is responsible for the VMS video archives clean up.

+cleaner-

+vms , A C1

+findface- n/a A file moving service that is used for tiered data storage.
+The service transfers images

+multi- from the short-term storage to the long-term storage.

+file-

+mover

+findface- Con- Main web interface used to interact with FindFace Multi.
+Based on the Django frame-

+multi- fig- work.
+Allows you to work with object recognition events, search for objects, manage

+ui e cameras, users, records, watch lists, collect real-time statistics, and many more. :-

 NATS 4222 Third-party software that implements a message broker in findface-multi-legacy.
+NATS

+etcd 2379 Third-party software that implements locks in the findface-multi-legacy service e.g. etcd

+locks in license checker, reports, video processing, object clusterization, etc.

+Pg- .1 Arch 5439 Third-party software, a lightweight connection pooler for PostgreSQL.
+Optional, used to remarks the database performance under high load.
+Pg-

+Bound

-NATS etcd 2379 Third-party software that implements locks in the findface-multi-legacy service e.g. etcd locks in license checker, reports, video processing, object clusterization, etc. Pg- 5439 Third-party software, a lightweight connection pooler for PostgreSQL.
-Optional, used to Pgbouncer increase the database performance under high load.
-Bounce Post- 5432 Third-party software that implements the main system database.
-This database stores PostgreSQL records of persons and vehicles and data for internal use, including user accounts and cam- greSQL era settings.
-The object feature vectors and object identification events are stored in Taran- tool (part of the FindFace core).
+Post- 5432 Third-party software that implements the main system database.
+This database stores PostgreSQL records of persons and vehicles and data for internal use, including user accounts and greSQ

+camera settings.
+The object feature vectors and object identification events are stored in I